-If you’re a small business owner, you already know a lot about what it takes to run a small biz and how important invoicing, tracking expenses etc are.
+If you’re a small business owner, you already know a lot about what it takes to run a small biz, and how important tasks like invoicing and tracking expenses are.
 Odds are you’ve shopped around for an accounting solution for your business too!

 This makes you an expert!
-So, why not leverage that by considering joining the FB affiliate program.
+So, why not leverage that by considering joining the FreshBooks affiliate program.
 You can learn more about it here.

 Some notable highlights:

-- All kinds of resources (like this handy guide) to set you up for success, including article ideas, social media tips and more!
+- All kinds of resources (like this handy guide) will set you up for success, including article ideas, social media tips and more